gvwilson/thirdbit/src/fiction/in-heck/index.md

 and the day isn't getting any longer."

 With matching grumbles the goat twins started work.
-A few minutes later Bee Six Vee surged forward into a trot with the wagon, its passengers, and the two stowaways behind it.
+A few minutes later Bee Six Vee lurched into a trot with the wagon, its passengers, and the two stowaways behind it.